projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

       SW load based on different boot mode

-   -  UOS BSP: DM context initialization through hypercall
+   -  User VM BSP: DM context initialization through hypercall

 -  If it's AP, then it will always start from real mode, and the start vector will always come from vlapic INIT-SIPI emulation.